-The First Nation has not yet adopted this standard.
-The effective date of this standard has been deferred to April 1, 2022.
+The amendments did not have any significant impacts on the First Nation.
 Adoption of this standard requires corresponding adoption of PS 2601 Foreign Currency Translation, PS 1201 Financial Statement Presentation, and PS 3041 Portfolio Investments in the same fiscal period.